mrdominguez/cloudera-manager-cli/README.md

 ### Version 9.1 is now available!

+- Unattended installation script for RHEL-based distributions added to README.md
 - Download command's downloadable result data, if any exists: `-download` (enables `-trackCmd`)
 - Collect the diagnostics data for Yarn applications:
 ```